Swat District: Administrative divisions

 Each tehsil comprises certain numbers of union councils.
-Swat has 65 union councils: 56 rural and 9 urban.
+Swat had 65 union councils: 56 rural and 9 urban.

-According to the Khyber Pakhtunkhwa Local Government Act, 2013, a new local governments system was introduced, in which Swat is included.
-This system has 67 wards, in which the total amount of village councils are around 170, while neighbourhood councils number around 44.
+According to the Khyber Pakhtunkhwa Local Government Act, 2013, a new local governments system was introduced, in which Swat was included.
+This system has 67 wards, in which the total number of village councils is around 170, while neighbourhood councils number around 44.

 Politics

 The region elects three male members of the National Assembly of Pakistan (MNAs), one female MNA, seven male members of the Provincial Assembly of Khyber Pakhtunkhwa (MPAs) and two female MPAs.
 In the 2002 National and Provincial elections, the Muttahida Majlis-e-Amal (MMA), an alliance of religious political parties, won all the seats.